 Therapy dogs help people cope with difficult emotions and conditions that are beyond their control.

 Many studies have shown that there is a link between stress reduction in older patients and pet therapy.
-For example, In patients that suffer from dementia, therapy dogs can assist in their stress responses.
-Moreover, ongoing studies show that therapy dogs reduce hypertension, stress, depression, and anxiety associated with new situations.
+For example, in patients that suffer from dementia, dogs can assist in their stress responses.
+Moreover, ongoing studies show that they reduce hypertension, stress, depression, and anxiety associated with new situations.

 Sometimes children can be unpredictable!
 A dentist’s office can be scary for children because of the unfamiliar environment.
 Therapy dogs seem to make all of these worries melt away for children.

 For example, the presence of a dog during a routine blood draw reduced cortisol levels in children – which indicates reduced stress.
 Although cortisol levels vary at different times of the day, the presence of a therapy dog seemed to make a positive difference.

 In short, contact with a therapy dog during an appointment provides a meaningful experience for children.
 As a result, children carry that positive experience with them into adulthood and be encouraged to maintain their dental health!

 Up to 80% of American adults suffer from some sort of dental anxiety.
 Therapy animals could be just what the doctor ordered for patients with severe dental anxiety, while providing an alternative to sedation dentistry.